-Conversations about yellow fever, or Asian fetish, a term coined specifically for men who have a special affection towards Asian women, has been around for decades.
+Conversations about yellow fever, or Asian fetish, a term coined specifically for men who have a special affection towards Asian women, have been around for decades.
 But only in the United States does there seem to be debates.
-And now, more Asian-American women are sharing their opinions and stories.
+Now, more Asian-American women are sharing their opinions and stories.

 Growing up in Vietnam almost my entire life, there aren’t many dialogues on yellow fever.
 I only came across this concept when watching a video from Asian Boss interviewing pedestrians about their thoughts on yellow fever.

 There are plenty of explanations for this certain preference.
 Elaine Kim, a Professor of Asian American Studies from UC Berkeley, shares, “Part of it has to do with a fascination with something that seems physiologically different.”
 Another explanation from Dr. Ed Morrison, a senior lecturer in evolutionary psychology at Portsmouth University, states “The best mate is one who is similar to you, but not too similar.”

 When it comes to understanding why yellow fever exists, the explanation is fairly consistent: intertwining factors involving Asian vs Western values, prostitution during war times, the stereotypes from Asian porn, and the portrayal of the East as exotic in many Western cultures and in media.
 Therefore, I decided to dig deeper to better understand why and how Vietnamese women have become fetishized.